Osbourn Park High School

 Osbourn Park High School is a Prince William County, Virginia public high school in a small county island between the cities of Manassas and Manassas Park, southwest of Washington D.C.

 Osbourn Park serves the mid-part of the county.
-The community consists of business, professional, U.S. Government and military residents.
-Osbourn Park has also been designated as The Biotechnology Center and houses two other unique programs: Allied Health and NJROTC.
+Osbourn Park has also been designated as Prince William County's The Center for Biotechnology and Engineering and houses two other unique programs: Allied Health and NJROTC.
 It has at various times had a student population ranging from 1900 to 3200, but it is currently around 2500 grades 9-12.

-History
+History and Administration

-Osbourn High School opened in 1931.
-In the 1940s, a new school was constructed on county property lying between the towns of Manassas and Manassas Park.
-By 1977, both towns had become independent cities with their own high schools.
-The new school became Osbourn Park High School and the new Osbourn High School was opened and used by the City of Manassas while the City of Manassas Park built a Manassas Park High School.
+Osbourn Park High School was first opened in 1975, serving students in both Manassas and Manassas Park.
+Shortly after the school opened, Manassas City and Manassas Park left Prince William County Schools, and created their own school systems (this created Osbourn High School and Manassas Park High School).
+The school was named for Eugenia Osbourn, a longtime Manassas educator.